UTEP vs. Southern Miss NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UTEP and its opponents have scored at least 44.5 points -- this matchup's over/under -- only twice this year.
+- UTEP and its opponents have scored at least 45 points -- this matchup's point total -- only twice this year.

-- Southern Miss' games have gone over 44.5 points in only one opportunity this season.
+- Southern Miss has combined with its opponents to score more than 45 points in one game this season.

-- The two teams combine to score 43 points per game, 1.5 less than the over/under in this contest.
+- Saturday's total is two points higher than the combined 43 PPG average of the two teams.

-- This contest's over/under is 7.1 points lower than the 51.6 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 51.6 points per game, 6.6 more than this contest's over/under.

 UTEP Stats and Trends